IJIS-SI-IoTSec/IJIS-SI-IoTSec.github.io/index.md

 ### Submission Guidelines

-Authors should prepare their manuscripts according to the "Instructions for Authors" guidelines outlined at the journal website (http://www.springer.com/computer/security+and+cryptology/journal/10207)
+Authors should prepare their manuscripts according to the "Instructions for Authors" guidelines outlined at the journal website: [http://www.springer.com/computer/security+and+cryptology/journal/10207](http://www.springer.com/computer/security+and+cryptology/journal/10207)

 All papers will be peer-reviewed, by following a regular reviewing procedure.